FreshPopcorn42/JustSomeScripts/README.md

 Installs all the basic software I use for working on my computer and updates packages.

 ### ProtocolZeroControl
-Lets you set security questions for "sudo rm -rf /" - as many as you want. \n -r for reactivating an existing ProtocolZero-script, -u to deactivate an existing ProtocolZero-script, -w for running thru a textbased wizard, no parameter to just create a new ProtocolZero (deletes the existing one).
+Lets you set security questions for "sudo rm -rf /" - as many as you want.
+-r for reactivating an existing ProtocolZero-script, -u to deactivate an existing ProtocolZero-script, -w for running thru a textbased wizard, no parameter to just create a new ProtocolZero (deletes the existing one).

 ### ProxyDoe